You can add videos to:

 Tip: You can also add a video to a Project Page, which is a custom gallery option for templates in the York family.
 To learn more, visit York Project Pages.

-If you don't like your template's Gallery Page, and don't want to switch templates, you can add a Gallery Block to a Regular Page instead.
+If you don't like your template's Gallery Page, and don't want to switch templates, you can add a Gallery Block to a Layout Page instead.
 This gives you the option of four layouts: grid, slideshow, carousel, or stacked.
 To learn more, visit Gallery Blocks vs Gallery Pages.

 Add background videos

 You can display a video as the background behind page content.
 There are two ways to do this:

 Add video banners